Overview

 Debug Functions locally

-run the emulator
+start the functions emulator

 npm run serve